 - Toxic build-up in the gut: Un-eliminated stool will result in weight gain & water retention.
 In fact, this can contribute anywhere from 10-40lbs of excess weight!
 So, if you are ready to make some shifts, highly recommend joining us in the Optimal Health Membership, where there are specific tutorials and step-by-step guides on how to heal your gut

-Gut Health & Appetite:
+Digestive Health & Appetite:

 - The gut communicates with the brain through the gut-brain axis.
 This is a 2-way communication signal.
 When the gut microbiome is imbalanced, it can send signals to the brain that disrupt hunger and satiety cues, potentially leading to overeating and weight gain.